BYU Marriott offers nine limited-enrollment undergraduate programs. These programs are highly competitive. For more information, please see below.

 - The admissions committee may review your entire academic record when processing your application

-- Each program has 3 prerequisite courses
+- Each program requires 3 prerequisite courses

 - All prerequisites must be completed before the application deadline (last business day of June)

-- To be eligible to apply, prerequisite GPA must be at least 3.0 for accounting, finance and information systems applicants.
-A minimum of a 3.0 prerequisites GPA is preferred but not required for entrepreneurial management, experience design and management, global supply chain management, human resource management, marketing, and strategic management.
+- To be eligible to apply, prerequisite GPA must be at least 3.0 for accounting and information systems applicants.
+A minimum of a 3.0 prerequisites GPA is preferred but not required for entrepreneurial management, experience design and management, finance, global supply chain management, human resource management, marketing, and strategic management.
 For averages, please see the admission statistics at the end of the page

 - The method of evaluating grades for admission will vary by program and is listed below.